moq-wg/moq-transport/draft-lcurley-warp.md

 Publishers begin with publishing "Catalog" messages that idenitfies the various representations/WarpMediaStreams that the publisher is willing to publish the media objects on.
-The "Catalog" messages MUST be authorized in of the following wyas
+The "Catalog" messages MUST be authorized in one of the following ways

 1. "Catalog" message carries enough authorization information, for the Relays to authorize the WarpMediaStreams advertised.